badRyuk/Gen-Bot-Tests/README.md

 # Update Logs
  --> I'll be adding change/update logs here so you can update and know what I have updated.
- Next update will be at 28th September 2020

 # Final Notes
 You can get your Discord API token from [here](https://discord.com/developers/applications)